2006 United States Senate election in Virginia

 The 2006 United States Senate election in Virginia was held November 7, 2006.
-Incumbent Republican Senator George Allen ran for reelection to a second term but was narrowly defeated by Democrat Jim Webb, who earned 49.6% of the vote to Allen's 49.2%.
+Incumbent Republican Senator George Allen ran for reelection to a second term but was narrowly defeated by former Secretary of the Navy Jim Webb, who earned 49.6% of the vote to Allen's 49.2%.
 With a margin of just 0.4%, this election was the closest race of the 2006 Senate election cycle.
-Webb declined to run for reelection in 2012.
+This was the second consecutive election for this seat where the incumbent lost re-election.
+Allen later unsuccessfully ran for this seat again in 2012 when Webb did not seek re-election.
+This is the last time a Senator from Virginia lost re-election.

 Background

 Allen, who previously served as Governor of Virginia and was considered a possible candidate for president in 2008, was running for his second term.
 Webb, a decorated Vietnam War veteran, writer and former Secretary of the Navy under Ronald Reagan won the Democratic nomination after being drafted by netroots activists, such as those at the blog Raising Kaine.
 Polls clearly favored Allen through mid-August, but on August 11, he was filmed using the ethnic slur Macaca in reference to a Webb campaign volunteer, S.R.
 Sidarth, who is of Indian ancestry.
-He also told Sidarth, "Welcome to America and the real world of Virginia," despite the fact that Sidarth had been born and raised in Fairfax County, and was a University of Virginia student at the time.
+He also told Sidarth, "Welcome to America and the real world of Virginia," despite the fact that Sidar was born and raised in Fairfax County, and was a University of Virginia student at the time.
 Allen denied any prejudice in the comment, but the video was quickly spread online, and the gaffe caused his lead to shrink considerably.
 Still, he led in most polls until late October, when several surveys showed Webb with a lead—mostly within the margin of error.
 The election was not decided until nearly 48 hours after the polls closed, when Allen, behind by a margin of about 0.3%, conceded on November 9, 2006.
 With all of the other Senate races decided, the outcome swung control of the Senate to the Democrats.